Satellite Gallery’s first group show invites the public to decode the conventions of art and exhibition-making

 Rhonda Weppler + Trevor Mahovsky.
 Sun in an Empty Room 2, installed at Wells College in Aurora, New York, August 2009.
 Image courtesy of the artists.
 No Windows, on view at Satellite Gallery from November 27, 2010 to January 23, 2011, is the result of a unique collaboration between the departments of Anthropology, Art History and Curatorial Studies at the University of British Columbia, as graduate students in each of these programs have joined forces to curate this new and exciting exhibition.

 No Windows presents artworks by local and national artists Rhonda Weppler + Trevor Mahovsky, Adad Hannah, Jamie Drouin, and Zoe Tissandier.
-Each artist considers the structures that underlie gallery and museum practices—principles and assumptions that may seem invisible or commonsense, yet shape the creation, mediation, and reception of art.
+In their work, the artists explore the structures that underlie gallery and museum practices, and challenge visitors’ ideas about them as agents in the creation, mediation, and reception of art.

 Satellite Gallery is a Michael O’Brian Family Foundation project with partners the Morris and Helen Belkin Art Gallery and the Museum of Anthropology at UBC, and Presentation House Gallery.